Human rights in Samoa: Political participation

-An issue exists in regards to the under-representation of women in Parliament.
+An issue exists regarding the under-representation of women in Parliament.
 Although there are no legal barriers at the national level, in practice women rarely obtain chief titles.
 Following the general election of 2006, four women became members of the 49-member Parliament.
 This represented 8.1% of the available seats.
 This low representation is thought to be influenced by socio-cultural attitudes.
 Some villages do not allow women to possess chieftain titles, while others such as Malie, Letogo, Tanugamanono and Saleimoa restrict female chieftain by prohibiting their participation in village councils.
 This reduces their ability to obtain village consensus for their candidacy.

 Despite the inception of universal suffrage, women's representation in the political realm in both local and national levels remain marginalized by chiefs in political decision-making processes.
 The Electoral Act of 1963 imposes that only a matai is eligible to run or serve as a Member of Parliament.
 In which case a large majority of matais are men.
 This limited number of women matais hinders the opportunity for women to participate in politics.
 However, despite male domination of chief titles, women matai numbers in 1993 were reported as 1,261 which was considered to be an improvement from earlier years.

 Local level

 Male matais dominate most of the decision-making in village councils.
-A limited number of female matais are a part of the village councils and women are gradually entering the village councils.
+A limited number of female matais are a part of the village councils, and women are gradually entering the village councils.
 There are 240 villages in Samoa with an average of 56 matais per village.
 Pulenu'u (village mayors) are elected by the village councils and are remunerated by the government.
-In 2011, five pulenu'u were women which equated 3 per cent of the total pulenu'u population.
+In 2011, five pulenu'u were women, which equated to 3 percent of the total pulenu'u population.

 As for women in village councils, one woman out of 229 village council members was recorded in 1994.
-In 2011, an overall 10.5 per cent of chiefs were women and in the village councils, women made up the 36 per cent.
+In 2011, an overall 10.5 percent of chiefs were women, and in the village councils, women made up 36 percent.
 Findings from research on women's participation in politics found that a low participation of women at the local level translates into the low population in national government.